Financial Control Board, New York Stateskip breadcrumbs

 Agency Web Site: http://www.fcb.state.ny.us

 The Executive Budget recommends $3.132 million for the Financial Control Board.
-This is a decrease of $80,300 from the 2011-12 budget.
-The decrease primarily reflects increased productivity and the streamlining of agency operations.
+This is the same as the 2013-14 budget.

 The Executive Budget recommends a workforce of 14 FTEs for the Financial Control Board.
-This is the same as the 2011-12 budget.
+This represents no change from the 2013-14 budget.

 |Financial Control Board for the City of New York|